Editors: Dirk Dressler, Eckart Altenmuller, and Joachim K. Krauss

 Book Review by: Nano Khilnani

 Before plunging into the contents of this book of 463 pages, we turned to our favorite reference source Wikipedia to initially get a quick and brief definition of dystonia.
-This is what we found in the first few lines of an article on this condition: “Dystonia is neurological movement disorder syndrome in which sustained or repetitive muscle contractions result in twisting and repetitive movements or abnormal fixed postures.
+This is what we found in the first few lines of an article on this condition: “Dystonia is a neurological movement disorder syndrome in which sustained or repetitive muscle contractions result in twisting and repetitive movements or abnormal fixed postures.
 The movements may resemble a tremor.
 Dystonia is often intensified or exacerbated by physical activity, and symptoms may progress into adjacent muscles.”

 I have observed a number of people over the years who have exhibited such movements, but I was too uncomfortable to ask them what their condition was called, and I felt bad about them.
 When I came across this title, I thought it would be a good to do a review on it, as we are always looking for unusual medical conditions to look into for reviews in our Books section.